Nirajiitr/FarmaAsists/README.md

 **Advanced ML Models and Hyperparameter Tuning:**

 Incorporating ViT and ResNet models, coupled with rigorous hyperparameter tuning, to enhance ML model robustness and accuracy.

+**More types of Vegetables:**

+We can train the model on the tomato and pepper-bell image dataset as well.

 ## Contributing